jnozzi/cocoadev.com/markdown/RunningSeveralCopiesOfXcodeOnLeopard.md

 ----

-Another solution would be using General/SDKs -- you can program for 10.4 (and 10.3.9) even within Xcode 3. -- General/EmanueleVulcano aka millenomi
+Another solution would be using SDKs -- you can program for 10.4 (and 10.3.9) even within Xcode 3. -- EmanueleVulcano aka millenomi

 ----
 A very good point.
 The only reason you need Xcode 2 is if you're going to be sharing projects with people on 10.4.
 If you're just writing apps for 10.4 then Xcode 3 will do fine.